1. Introduction

 then(songSlice.getNumber()).isEqualTo(songsRepository.count() / pageSize);

-The following snippet shows an example of the SQL issued to the database.
+The following snippet shows an example of the SQL issued to the database with each page request.

 8. Query By Example